Spectrum Collections

 Vegan Policies

 Similar to ‘Cruelty-Free,’ there is no standard or legal definition for the label ‘Vegan.’
-But it usually means no animal-derived ingredients or animal by-products.
+But Vegan is generally used to mean formulated without animal-derived ingredients or animal by-products.

-Some common animal products used in cosmetics include carmine, lanolin, snail mucus, beeswax, honey, pearl or silk-derived ingredients, animal-based glycerin, keratin, and squalene.
+Some common animal products in cosmetics include carmine, lanolin, snail mucus, beeswax, honey, pearl or silk-derived ingredients, animal-based glycerin, keratin, and squalene.

 There are plant-based and synthetic alternatives to animal-derived ingredients.
-But it’s sometimes difficult to know with certainty whether a product is vegan just by reading the ingredient list.
+But unless a brand explicitly labels its ingredients or product as Vegan, it’s often difficult to know with certainty whether a product is vegan just by reading the ingredient list.

-So it’s best to ask the company and manufacturers to ensure the ingredients they’ve chosen to use were from non-animal sources.
+So it’s best to ask the company and manufacturers to ensure the ingredients they chose were from non-animal sources.

 Where are Spectrum’s products made?